:::: One-line Brief//

 Stealth technology relies on the reflection of waves through planar surfaces (or distortion of the image through refractive planes).
 The concept has an under-water application as well (Seismic Refraction at sea, for instance).
 We need to create a reverse situation where highly advanced satellite imagery can be deceived by a change of medium between satellite and location.
 Like a laser, we need to project an augmented reality of infrared (and overlapping particle-waves).
 So, the AR projection is registered by sensors of all satellites from all angles.

 Real coordinates of a target facility are concealed before the enemy eyes in the sky.

-Given area is projected above accurately, as an umbrella of holographic data (having infrared, thermal, visual, UV and electromagnetic information).
+The given area is projected above accurately, as an umbrella of holographic data (having infrared, thermal, visual, UV, and electromagnetic information).
 But the coordinates of an important facility in the area are refracted in its holographic imagery.
-Satellite-controlled drone targets the fake coordinates.
+Satellite-controlled drone targets fake coordinates.

 Row1Column1: A Closeup of Black Stork

 Row1Column2: Movement of Black Stork

 Row1Column4: Image Distortion due to Refraction by Planar Surfaces